-This type of new health technology would provide major advances in capability such as the introduction of new procedures that enable treatments not available previously.
-This type of new health technology could include the introduction of services using new gene technology, nanotechnology, robotic-assisted surgery, image-guided surgery, new stem cell technology or organ or cell xenotransplantation.
+This type of new health technology provides major advances in capability such as the introduction of new procedures that enable treatments not available previously.
+This could include the introduction of services using new gene technology, nanotechnology, robotic-assisted surgery, image-guided surgery, new stem cell technology or organ or cell xenotransplantation.
 Expected impacts may include but are not limited to: